Eppa Hunton IV

-Eppa Hunton IV (July 31, 1904 – November 23, 1976) was an American attorney.
+Eppa Hunton IV (July 31, 1904 – November 23, 1976) was an American lawyer.
 A native of Richmond, Virginia, he graduated from the University of Virginia and its law school before returning to his hometown, where, excepting his overseas military service in World War II, he resided the remainder of his life.
 The only son of Eppa Hunton Jr., in 1927 he joined the firm his father co-founded—Hunton, Williams, Anderson & Gay (now Hunton Andrews Kurth)—and practiced corporate law, eventually becoming a senior partner.

-Hunton was a powerful force in Richmond society for nearly half a century.
+Hunton was an influential figure in Richmond society for nearly half a century.
 He was a longtime director of the First & Merchants Bank, was active in Democratic politics, served for many years on the boards of visitors of the Medical College of Virginia and Virginia Commonwealth University, including a period as rector of the latter, and held membership in a multitude of civic and cultural organizations.

 Early life and family

 Childhood and education

-Hunton was born on July 31, 1904, in Richmond, Virginia, the only son of Virginia Semmes (née Payne; 1867–1941) and Eppa Hunton Jr. (1855–1932), a prominent local attorney.
+Hunton was born on July 31, 1904, in Richmond, Virginia, the only son of the former Virginia Semmes Payne (1867–1941) and Eppa Hunton Jr. (1855–1932), a prominent local attorney.
 The elder Hunton had moved south with his wife and father from Warrenton, Virginia, just three years earlier to found a legal practice with Beverley B. Munford, E. Randolph Williams, and Henry W. Anderson.
-Both of the younger Hunton's grandfathers, Eppa Hunton and William H. F. Payne, were brigadier generals in the Confederate States Army during the American Civil War and both served in public office after the war, the former in the Virginia House of Delegates and the latter in the United States House of Representatives and United States Senate.
+Both of the younger Hunton's grandfathers, Eppa Hunton and William H. F. Payne, were brigadier generals in the Confederate States Army during the American Civil War, and both served in public office after the war, the former in the United States House of Representatives and United States Senate and the latter in the Virginia House of Delegates.
 He was christened at St. James' Episcopal Church in Warrenton by Bishop Alfred Magill Randolph.

 Hunton matriculated at the private, all-boy Chamberlayne School in Richmond (today known as St. Christopher's) and Episcopal High School in Alexandria, followed by the University of Virginia, from which he graduated with a Bachelor of Arts in 1925.
 He then attended the University of Virginia School of Law, earning a Bachelor of Laws in 1927.
 Among the law school's professors at the time were Charles A. Graves, William Minor Lile, and Armistead Dobie.
 While in Charlottesville, Hunton was a member of the Delta Kappa Epsilon fraternity, like his father, the legal honor society Phi Delta Phi, and the Eli Banana secret society.
 He was an assistant manager of the university's football team during its 1923 season.